 "I am your guide," he said, directing his gaze at Zuko.
 "And your link to the past."

-Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since she arrived here.
-Zuko didn't seem to understand, either.
-Even though he was incorporeal, she could see his brow furrowing in a vain attempt to decipher Roku's words.
-However, neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.
+Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since arriving in the Spirit World.
+Zuko didn't seem to understand, either, if indicated by the way his misty brow furrowed in a vain attempt to decipher Roku's words.
+However, neither teen had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.

 "In order to reach your destination, you both must journey down the path of the past."
 His eyes were on Zuko again, who only looked away, but Katara could not remain as reticent as her companion.

 "What's at the end of this path?" she asked.
 "What's our destination?"

 "However," Roku added ominously, "keep in mind that you have but two options to consider before you take this path: to go forward or turn back.
 Turn back and you, Katara, will be returned to the land of the living."
 His gaze was fixed on Zuko now.
 "And you, Zuko, will be sent back to the meadows of purgatory."

 Katara let out a sigh of relief at this.
 That didn't seem so bad.
 Then she felt the Avatar's eyes on her again and she froze.

-He paused, giving her a look that wordlessly asked her if she understood, and she nodded mutely.
+Roku paused, giving Katara a look that wordlessly asked her if she understood.
+She nodded mutely.

 "Good.
 I will give you time to discuss the matter."

-"I don't want to face my past," he said lowly, his eyes darting to the stone path ahead.
+"I don't want to face my past," Zuko said, his eyes darting to the stone path ahead.
 "And I don't want you to have to face it, either."